 Incentives are also considered a suitable instrument for continuous panel maintenance in order to increase the probability of re-participation [42, 43].
-The special feature

-The regular panel operation consists of the regularly conducted annual wave and additional ad-hoc studies. is that the positive effect on the willingness to participate can remain effective over several follow-up waves, thus keeping panel attrition low [44].
+The special feature is that the positive effect on the willingness to participate can remain effective over several follow-up waves, thus keeping panel attrition low [44].
 For the follow-up waves, panel participants receive incentives to be determined more precisely for each invitation and for each successful participation in the surveys of the annual waves.
 For participation in ad-hoc studies, these incentives may differ and will primarily depend on the available budget and the planned number of cases.